wp-plugins/wedevs-project-manager/readme.txt

 == Description ==

 A WordPress Project Management plugin.
 Manage your project simply with the \*right\* tools and options.
-It gives you the test of basecamp, just inside your loved WordPress.
+It gives you the taste of basecamp, just inside your loved WordPress.

 = Features =
  * Projects